Hyliion Holdings Corp. (HYLN): Skating on Thin Ice? We Know the Answer

 HYLN’s Market Performance

-HYLN stocks went up by 7.58% for the week, with a monthly jump of 27.53% and a quarterly performance of -26.66%, while its annual performance rate touched -60.31%.
-The volatility ratio for the week stands at 5.75% while the volatility levels for the past 30 days are set at 8.20% for Hyliion Holdings Corp..
-The simple moving average for the period of the last 20 days is 10.87% for HYLN stocks with a simple moving average of -38.90% for the last 200 days.
+HYLN stocks went down by -2.42% for the week, with a monthly jump of 2.55% and a quarterly performance of -30.02%, while its annual performance rate touched -59.69%.
+The volatility ratio for the week stands at 5.48% while the volatility levels for the past 30 days are set at 6.97% for Hyliion Holdings Corp..
+The simple moving average for the period of the last 20 days is 6.64% for HYLN stocks with a simple moving average of -38.81% for the last 200 days.

 Analysts’ Opinion of HYLN